'Who are you calling 'nebulous'?' May presses testy EU for Brexit help

 EU officials said the declaration of their good intentions not to bind Britain to EU rules forever was just that — not a tweak to the treaty’s so-called “backstop” to avoid a hard land border for Ireland.

+Leaders were united that May will get no more from them, even at the 11th hour, to improve on a withdrawal treaty they agreed with her in Brussels just three weeks ago, officials insisted.

-“Further clarification and discussion following the Council’s conclusions is, in fact, possible,” May said, refusing to be discouraged by the insistence of some exasperated EU peers that they can do little to improve on a withdrawal treaty they agreed with her in Brussels just three weeks ago.
+“Further clarification and discussion following the Council’s conclusions is, in fact, possible,” May said, refusing to be discouraged.

 “There is work still to do.
 We will be holding talks in coming days about how to obtain the further assurances that the UK parliament needs in order to be able to approve this deal.”